Crime and safety

 Information and support for victims

 Contact Victim Support, the national charity that provides free and independent practical and emotional support to victims of crime or traumatic incidents.
-Victims can access the services regardless of when the crime happened or if the police are involved:
+Victims can access the services regardless of when the crime happened or if the police are involved.

 Essex Victim Support

-- Monday to Friday
+- Call 0808 178 1694 from 8am to 5pm, Monday to Friday

-Call the national, 24/7 Supportline
+- Call the national 24/7 Supportline 0808 168 9111

-For guidance on the Criminal Justice System
+Criminal Justice System

-Restorative Justice or Mediation are when those harmed by a crime or conflict have contact with the person responsible to try to find a way forward.
+Restorative justice or mediation are when those harmed by a crime or conflict have contact with the person responsible to try to find a way forward.
 This is voluntary and both sides need to agree for the contact to take place.
-This is not an alternative to a court-imposed sentence.

 Anyone in the UK who has experienced anti-LGBT+ abuse, violence or harassment.